slviajero/tinybasic/MANUAL.md

 PRINT TAB(20); "hello"

-are not supported in the core language set.
-It is an extension available in BASIC 2.
+are supported in BASIC 2.
+Until BASIC 1.4 is was not supported in the core language.

 ### SGN